We found 7 providers with an interest in gastrointestinal problems and who accept Coventry near Akron, OH.

 Relevant Interests: , esophageal cancer

-Dr. Drew Abramovich sees patients in Akron, OH, Wooster, OH, and Medina, OH.
-His medical specialties are medical oncology and hematology (blood disorders).
-The average patient rating for Dr. Abramovich is 5.0 stars out of 5.
-His areas of clinical interest consist of chemotherapy, breast cancer, and lymphoma.
-He takes Coventry, Coventry Bronze, and Coventry Silver, as well as other insurance carriers.
+Dr. Drew Abramovich's areas of specialization are medical oncology and hematology (blood disorders).
+He has indicated that his clinical interests include chemotherapy, breast cancer, and lymphoma.
+He has a 5.0 out of 5 star average patient rating.
+Dr. Abramovich takes Coventry, Coventry Bronze, and Coventry Silver, as well as other insurance carriers.
 Dr. Abramovich's education and training includes medical school at George Washington University School of Medicine and Health Sciences and residency at Allegheny General Hospital.
-He is affiliated with Wooster Community Hospital and Cleveland Clinic.
+His professional affiliations include Wooster Community Hospital and Cleveland Clinic.

 Relevant Interests: , colorectal cancer

 All Interests: Female Incontinence, Anoscopy, Hemorrhoidectomy, Incontinence Surgery, Postpartum Issues, Rectal ...
 (Read more)

 Relevant Interests: , heartburn, acid reflux (GERD)